Literature, Creative Writing, & Literary Criticism: Criticism in Books

 Women and literature—United States—20th century

-To search for books using the library catalog (BOSS, the Big Orange Search System--the search box on the Library homepage or http://BOSS.library.okstate.edu), enter the search terms and the keyword criticism.
+To search for books using the library catalog (http://library.okstate.edu), enter the search terms and the keyword criticism.
 Select the Books & Media tab, and you can further narrow the search using the limits on the left-hand side.

 Get It has information on the item's availability (if it is checked out or loanable, on the shelf at its call number).
 Details has more of teh bibliographic information about the book.